ziirish/burp-ui/docs/manage.rst

       --help  Show this message and exit.

     Commands:
-      compile_translation  Compile translations.
+      compile-translation  Compile translations.
-      create_user          Create a new user.
+      create-user          Create a new user.
       db                   Perform database migrations.
       diag                 Check Burp-UI is correctly setup.
-      hash_password        Hash a given password to fill the... init_translation     Initialize a new translation for the given... legacy               Legacy server for backward compatibility.
+      hash-password        Hash a given password to fill the... init-translation     Initialize a new translation for the given... legacy               Legacy server for backward compatibility.
-      run                  Runs a local development server for the... setup_burp           Setup burp client for burp-ui.
+      run                  Runs a local development server for the... setup-burp           Setup burp client for burp-ui.
-      shell                Runs a shell in the app context. sysinfo              Returns a couple of system informations to... update_translation   Update translation files.
+      shell                Runs a shell in the app context. sysinfo              Returns a couple of system informations to... update-translation   Update translation files.
       websocket            Start a new websocket server.